-What are the benefits of ambulatory phlebectomy over other procedures?
+What are the benefits of thermal occlusion over other similar treatments?

-Ambulatory phlebectomy offers excellent results treating large superficial varicose veins.
+Thermal Ablation offers excellent results treating large superficial varicose veins.
 This procedure is performed on an out-patient basis in the HHS Vein Center.
-Ambulatory Phlebectomy offers a short to immediate recovery period with little to no-downtime.
+EVTA offers a short to immediate recovery period with little to no-downtime.

 Most Insurance companies often cover the cost of treatment in part and or in full based on medical necessity.
 Our Vein Center patient liaison will work closely with you on any insurance coverage issues.